ed-kung/CSUN-Econ-433/labs/lab03/README.md

   - Appending
   - Merging
 - You know the different types of joins.

+## Help

+If you need help, try looking at this [list of common errors and other programming tips](https://github.com/ed-kung/CSUN-Econ-433/tree/main/labs#econ-433---labs).

 [^1]: There are more complex merges in which one of the dataframes can have multiple rows with the same keys.
 These are called many-to-one or one-to-many merges.
 These merges should be avoided unless the researcher already has a deep understanding of the datasets.